 Young Leadership Spotlight: Neil St. ClairJanuary 28, 2020 at 3:14 am

-Sitting around the kitchen table, she encouraged me to hide my Jewish identity.
-Mom said, “Don’t speak any Hebrew or Yiddish,” suggesting that if I want to succeed, I should not display my Judaism.
+Sitting around the kitchen table, some family members encouraged me to hide my Jewish identity.
+Some said things like don’t speak any Hebrew or Yiddish while others said to hide behind my last name, St. Clair, suggesting that if I want to succeed, I should not display my Judaism.

 I was 32 when I learned that Birthright Israel was open to me.
 This came at the right time in my life.
 I was married with a young daughter and at the time, we were expecting our second child.
 My daughter began asking questions when we encountered anyone who was visibly Jewish and all the while the strong sense of connection to my heritage had not dissipated.
 I always felt a connection for Israel.
 When I ran for political office, I was a strong proponent of Israel publicly.
 I found myself asking why I felt this way.
 What does this connection to my heritage mean?
 Am I Jewish enough?